 Since you route your information through your provider’s servers, you need to be able to trust that they will not mishandle your data.

-Although it is really uncommon for providers to be completely transparent (they’ll always tell you it’s “for your safety”), genuine providers will level with you on a number of details.
+Although it’s really uncommon for providers to be completely transparent (they’ll always tell you it’s “for your safety”), genuine providers will level with you on several details.

 Consider things such as: